flaszlo2000/ask_music_server/readme.md

 - `/maintainer/2f_auth/send_code`: with the special jwt, the webhook call can be fired here
 - `/maintainer/2f_auth/login`: waits for the special jwt and the two-factor code

-To be able to use this you have to provide an a variable called `WEBHOOKS_2F_URL` in your `.env` file for the first startup or manually add your link to the project's existing db at `app_config.twofactor_webhooks_url` field.
+To be able to use this you have to provide an a variable called `INITIAL_WEBHOOKS_2F_URL` in your `.env` file for the first startup or manually add a maintainer admin record with `webhooks_url` field in the project's existing db.
 At startup the program will automatically lookup into the `.env` if the data is not present in the db, then if it finds it in there, will save it into the db.